willsterJ/WellsFargoAssessment/ReadMe.md

 ## Run instructions:

+This project was built using Visual Studio 2022.
+Build and Run will create a console output application.

 ## Problem 1 design
 For Problem 1, I used the producer/consumer approach whereby **Timer** produces **Events** that are then added to a queue (**EventQueue**)